RDFLib/rdflib/docs/intro_to_graphs.rst

 ``G1 ^ G2``  xor (triples in either G1 or G2, but not in both)
 ============ ==================================================

 .. warning:: Set-operations on graphs assume bnodes are shared between graphs.
 This may or may not do what you want.
+See :doc:`merging` for details.

 Basic Triple Matching
 ---------------------